UCSC-Treehouse/pipelines/README.md

     └── variants
         └── mini.ann.vcf

-To run your own samples replace the TEST R1 and R2 fastq's with your own and run:
+Replace the TEST files under samples/ with your own with 1/2 or R1/R2 in their names and then:

     make expression fusions variants